maxwell-k/dotfiles/README.md

 ## Prerequisites

-Command to start a container then install the dependencies for these instructions, `dotlocalslashbin.py` and `dotdrop`:
+Command to start a container and install the dependencies for these
+instructions:

 <!-- embedme .README.md-files/01.sh -->